UCPH Department of Computer Science: Location

 DIKU is based at University Park in Copenhagen, part of the university's North Campus.
 Its building complex comprises the former Department of Anatomy.
 The building was completed in 1942 to design by Kaj Gottlob.

 The Human-Centered Computing Section is located in Sigurdsgade, close to the North Campus.

 Student life

 An important social event is the DIKU revue which is held each year in June.
 The DIKU revue is always in competition with the physics revue and never misses an opportunity to computer-animate the complete and utter destruction of the physics institute at the H. C. Ørsted Institute.

-As something unique among the institutes of Copenhagen University, the DIKU cantine is entirely student driven and open 24 hours.
+As something unique among the institutes of Copenhagen University, the DIKU canteen is entirely student driven and open 24 hours.
 It is the natural hub for all social events on DIKU.

 The two largest social events are the DIKU revue and the Julefrokost (Christmas lunch) of the canteen.